disclaimer

 • Assault with a deadly weapon

 California’s penal code also includes a wide range of offenses that qualify as wobbler felonies.
-Wobblers are prosecutable crimes that classify as either a felony or a misdemeanor.
-Some examples of these include:
+Wobblers are offenses that can be prosecuted as either felonies or misdemeanors.
+Examples of these offenses include:

 • Fraud crimes